 ASFPM’s national testing and certification program for flood barrier products (temporary barriers, door/window barriers, backwater valves) has qualified several products that homeowners can use to keep water out of their homes.
 These products must meet rigorous standards to qualify for participation in the program.

 Resources for Local Officials:

-Local officials in Harvey and Irma affected areas have two state resource agencies they should utilize.
-The State Floodplain Manager (also called the state NFIP Coordinator) oversees overall implementation of the National Flood Insurance Program and community floodplain management regulations.
-The State Hazard Mitigation Officer (SHMO) is the entity that oversees the implementation of the Hazard Mitigation Grant Program (HMGP) after a major disaster and can provide information on availability of HMGP funds.
-Click here to find your State Floodplain Manager and click here to find your State Hazard Mitigation Officer and the resources available through their respective offices.
+Local officials in hurricane-affected areas have two state resource agencies they should utilize.
+The state floodplain manager (also called the state NFIP coordinator) oversees overall implementation of the National Flood Insurance Program and community floodplain management regulations.
+The state hazard mitigation officer (SHMO) is the entity that oversees the implementation of the Hazard Mitigation Grant Program (HMGP) after a major disaster and can provide information on availability of HMGP funds.
+Click here to find your state floodplain manager and click here to find your state hazard mitigation officer and the resources available through their respective offices.